AquaJo/moonloader/README.md

 ## DISCLAIMER:
 Use this extension for legal purpose only! \
 I am not responsible for anything. \
-Feel free to read the  README txt files in ./moonloader/README
+Feel free to read the .txt files in ./moonloader/README